 - Prakash Nanduri says in 2014, Big Data will lose its luster.
 This top CEO of Paxata says we need to admit that big data—up to this point—has been best suited for needle-in-the-haystack analytics, as opposed to something that everyone benefits from.

-- Accenture says you have to connect the dots to handle Big Data.
+- Gartner has a good piece on dispelling them as well.
+In fact, their competitor, Accenture, suggested once that you have to connect the dots to handle Big Data.
 But, what if you can’t see them?

 Erysichthon and Big Data